gloriaghosh/calculator_C/README.md

 # my_first_repo
-This is my first repository.
+This is my first repository of creating C calculator.
 <br>
 Author-Gloria Ghosh